kingjuno/amfoss-task/introspection/README.md

   - Also give my maximum support to every members in their need.

 ## Do you have any feedback for the selection process?
-  - Selection process is awesome but i wish i would have been in the bulbasaur section(my favourite one)...But still my helpers Sev(Ananthan) and DE_BLANK_(sevagen) were so nice that they were willing to help whenever there was a need.
+  - Selection process is awesome ...
+  - My Mentors Sev and DE_BLANK_ were  so nice that they were willing to help whenever there was a need.
-  - It was pretty good if there was a leaderboard like the team bi0s since this would boost productivity of some curious minds.
+  - I really thank Vchrombie for guiding me whenever required and also chromicle ,yash kare, ashwin and other seniors who were there to help me.

-  Anyway I wish I would be a foss member.
+  Seriously I wish I would be an amfoss member and It means something great to me.
+   --> Thank you